 These headphones do not come with a case or a pouch.

 The KZ ZST feel slightly cheaper-made than the other KZ headphones like the KZ ZS10, KZ AS10, or the KZ ZSN.
 There is a clear distinction between the backplate of the earbud and the earbud frame itself while other models feel like one solid unit.
 The plastic also feels fairly thinner and doesn't look like it would be able to survive the same amount of pressure before breaking as the other models.
 On the upside, even this very affordable option has a detachable and replaceable cable, which makes them more durable.
 You can also buy a Bluetooth adapter cable for these headphones to make them wireless.

 Like most ear-hook designed headphones, the KZ ZST are stable, and you should be able to jog with these without any problem.
 They don’t move around in your ear and should be fine for most light sports.
 However, the cable might get stuck on something, yanking the headphones out of your ears or hurting you because of the ear-hook design.

-The KZ ZST are acceptable-sounding closed-back in-ears that have a fairly similar frequency response to that of the KZ ZSN.
 They have a deep, powerful, and consistent bass on top of a good mid-range.
 Unfortunately, their treble is a bit uneven and the mid-range is a bit recessed, pushing the vocals and lead instruments to the back of the mix.
 Overall, these headphones will be better suited for bass-heavy genres, and the similar KZ ZS10 and KZ AS10 will be more neutral-sounding options.